 Each time we have a conversation with someone we have the opportunity to build the relationship or break down the relationship a little.
 What does that mean?
 Word choice, tone, non-verbal communication (body language) are all part of the communication process and can help to nurture a relationship or be toxic and destroy the relationship.

 No one person can control a communication interaction, communication is a collaborative process.
 When we are communicating, talking with someone, we are learning, growing and changing.
 Who we are is built on our conversations.
 The knowledge we gain from communicating is an ongoing process that helps us to evaluate who we are and our values.
 It is incredible how important effective communication is.
 As human beings we want human contact, but we also want to be a separate individual who is valued and respected for their individuality.
 How do we learn to communicate better?

 However, before letting a difference of opinion ruin a conversation or a relationship, consider the following.
-As individual human beings we want to be treated with respect and what we communicate has value so it is important to acknowledge the opposing point of view to understand that you do not agree with their opinion, but it must be done in a respectful way.
-One sentence could be, “I hear you but I have a different opinion.” or “I hear you saying ….and I…..”
+As individual human beings we want to be treated with respect.
+What we communicate has value, so it is important to address the opposing point of view to understand that you do not agree with their opinion, but it must be done in a respectful way.
+One sentence could be, “I hear you, but I have a different opinion.” or “I hear you saying ….and I…..”
 These two sentence structures are examples of ways to communicate a difference of opinion while demonstrating respect and building trust in the relationship.
-These communication techniques allow for different viewpoints and that the speaker or the listener are expected to be forced to accept the other’s opinion.
+These communication techniques allow for different viewpoints and that the speaker or the listener are expected to accept the other’s opinion.